-Since NASA has been landing probes on Mars since the end of the last century, combined with an increasing amount of satellites (rotating the red planet and studying its surface), we learned a lot more about our neighbor.
+The fact that NASA has been landing probes on Mars since the end of the last century, combined with an increasing amount of satellites (rotating the red planet and studying its surface), allowed us to learn a lot more about our neighbor.

 Actually, they are not technically tornadoes but dust devils, a much smaller (and mostly harmless) whirlwind that is also found back here on earth.
 It is caused by swirling updrafts in sunny conditions.

-On Mars there are literally millions of these dust devils (around 13 meter in diameter and reaching up to a kilometer in height) present on the surface at any given time, formed in low-pressure systems.
+On Mars, there are literally millions of these dust devils (around 13 meters in diameter and reaching up to a kilometer in height) present on the surface at any given time, formed in low-pressure systems.

 This means that wherever you find yourself on the planet's surface, you will be able to see dozens of these small whirlwinds that hang around for a few minutes before disappearing.

-I know we already touched on weather events on other planets in an earlier section, but this is such an a unique phenomenon that occurs on such a large scale on Mars, that it really deserves its own section.
+I know we already touched on weather events on other planets in an earlier section, but this is such a unique phenomenon that occurs on such a large scale on Mars that it really deserves its own section.

 55) Why The Sky Is Blue (Seriously...)

 This is something we have all been very well aware of throughout most of our lives.
-When you look up on a sunny cloudless day the sky is blue.
+When you look at the sky on a sunny, cloudless day, it appears blue.
 As simple as that.
-The only reason you may look twice and be taken by surprise is looking up and the sky has turned into some other color besides blue.
+The only reason you may look twice and be taken by surprise is looking up, and the sky has turned into some other color besides blue.

 But how many of you really know why the sky is blue?
-After all, the light generated by sun is actually white.
-But as some of you who had ever seen light shown through a prism will know, white light actually consists of many colors.
-All the colors of the rainbow in fact.
+After all, the light generated by the sun is actually white.
+But as some of you who had ever seen the light shown through a prism will know, white light actually consists of many colors - all the colors of the rainbow, to be precise.

-Each of these colors travel at different wave-lengths.
+Each of these colors travels at different wavelengths.
 As light from the sun hits the earth's atmosphere, these colors get scattered by particles and gases in the air.
 Blue light gets scattered around much more than any of the other colors, making them highly visible.

-As a result, it's the scattered blue light is what gives the sky its blue color.
-It is not a case of the of the other colors not reaching the the atmosphere at all, they simply don't get scattered as much as blue light, and as a result is not as visible.
+As a result, it's the scattered blue light that gives the sky its blue color.
+It is not a case of the other colors not reaching the atmosphere at all.
+They simply don't get scattered as much as blue light, and as a result, are not as visible.